-So, FAT32, NTFS, and exFAT are the three file systems we commonly use for Windows and storage media running on Android and various other devices.
-But, have you ever thought about the differences between FAT32, NTFS, and exFAT, and also what is a file system?
+FAT32, NTFS, and exFAT are the three file systems we commonly use for Windows and storage media running on Android and various other devices.
+But, have you ever thought about the differences between FAT32, NTFS, and exFAT, and also what is a file system.

 What Is A File System?

-A file system is basically a set of rules used to decide how data is stored and fetched in a storage device, be it a hard drive, flash drive, or something else.
-Like the conventional way we used to store data in our offices in different files, the same method is deployed in computing.
+A file system is a set of rules used to decide how data is stored and fetched in a storage device, be it a hard drive, flash drive, or something else.
+You can compare the conventional way of storing data in our offices in different files to the file systems deployed in computing.

 A defined set of data called a ‘File’ is stored at a specified location in a storage device.
 If the file system is kicked out of the computing world, all we will be left with is a large chunk of unrecognizable data in our storage media.